Rubeena-a/Devops-Projects-/CICD-Pipeline-with-GitHub-Actions-Docker/README.md

+# CI/CD Pipeline Demo - Node + Docker + GitHub Actions

+## What it does
+- Runs tests on push/PR
+- Builds Docker image and pushes to Docker Hub
+- Deploys to Minikube (local) or run with docker-compose

 # CICD-Pipeline-with-GitHub-Actions-Docker
 This repository contains a sample Node.js application that demonstrates a CI/CD pipeline using GitHub Actions and Docker.
 The pipeline includes automated testing, building a Docker image, and pushing it to Docker Hub.